Privacy

 Deleting Isn't Enough

-How To Wipe Your Hard Drive
+How to Wipe Your Hard Drive

-For that reason, selecting the right approach to wiping a hard drive depends on what kind of drive it is.
+Selecting the right approach to wiping a hard drive depends on what kind of drive it is.
 In the next section, we'll show you how to safely and thoroughly wipe both HDDs and SSDs/SSHDs.

 Properly Wipe an HDD